The Literature Extension program targets motivated and

 high-achieving students from years 7, 8, 9 and 10, who thrive in English and

 desire additional extension to what is already covered in the curriculum.

-Students in this program typically love reading, writing
+Classes are offered to enrolled students: Junior (7-8) and Intermediate (9-10) and students in this program typically love reading, writing

 and the world of literature.
 The focus is to expose students to classic texts of

 all forms that are revered for their writing and integration of complex

 promote higher level thinking and dynamic discussion points.
 In short, the program offers selected

 students the opportunity to excel and extend their knowledge base and skills in

 The program is structured formally around four units of